sakshirathoree/TerraWeek/day04/submission.md

 terraform state push -force
 ```

-Terraform State Locking
+3. Terraform State Locking
-Terraform has one more safety mechanism known as locking by default terraform puts a lock on the terraform state file(if the backend supports the locking).
+Terraform has one more safety mechanism known as locking by default terraform puts a lock on the Terraform state file(if the backend supports the locking).

 Terraform state locking will prevent any other developer from updating terraform state file.
 Terraform locking always happens behind the scene but if terraform locking fails then terraform will not let you continue.